Beep (The Pussycat Dolls song): Music and lyrics

-"Beep" is a hip hop song written by William Adams, Kara DioGuardi, and Jeff Lynne, and composed in the key of G minor.
-The instrumental string hook is a sample of Electric Light Orchestra's "Evil Woman" (1975).
+"Beep" is a hip hop inspired pop song written by William Adams, Kara DioGuardi, and Jeff Lynne, and composed in the key of G minor.
+The orchestral string hook is a sample of Electric Light Orchestra's "Evil Woman" (1975).
 Critics noted that the song was similar to The Black Eyed Peas' "My Humps" (2005), also produced and written by will.i.am.
-The staccato verse may be interpreted as explicit lyrics, clipped by a bleep censor, hence the title "Beep".

 IGN's Spence D. noted that "the song is a mixed bag, tossing together slick strings for that orchestrated pop vibe, then mixing that up with a loping, though downplayed, funk groove.
 It's like two songs in one, though one of the songs feels like a throwback to '80s sterile pop."
 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the "girl-empowerment song" has a time signature set in common time, with a tempo of 104 beats per minute.
-The melody is mainly composed with cinematic strings and features a sitar in the middle eighth, and uses stomping, custom-made beat.
+The melody is mainly composed with cinematic strings.
+The bridge changes the song dramatically, featuring a sitar and introducing an Indian or Bollywood-style influence (as was popular in music of the early 2000s), with a stomping, custom-made beat.

+The spoken-word, staccato chorus is accented by repeated bleep-censor sounds—hence the title, "Beep".
+At the end of each line, where an explicit or sexual word is likely expected by the listener, a bleep censor is heard instead, leaving the "missing" word open to interpretation.
+For example, will.i.am., from the male perspective in the chorus, says: "It's funny how a man only thinks about (bleep)" and "You got real big brains, but I'm lookin' at your (bleep)".
+The females then respond with: "I don't give a (bleep), keep lookin' at my (bleep), 'cause it don't mean a thing if you're lookin' at my (bleep).
+I'mma do my thang while you're playin' with your (bleep)".

+The verses use harmonic laughter from the Dolls, rather than bleep censors, to cover any scandalous lyrics.
+The bulk of the song primarily critiques the male objectification of women, and asserts that a man cannot always have what he wants, sexually.
+Nicole Scherzinger, the group’s lead vocalist, opines that "Every boy's the same, since up in the seventh grade; they've been tryin' to get with me, trying to ha-ha-ha, ha-ha-ha" and "I keep turnin' 'em [men] down, but they always come around, askin' me to go around; that's not the way it's goin' down".
+She then reasserts female dominance in the song, "…they [men] only want what they want, my ha-ha-ha, ha-ha-ha; they only want what they want, but nah-uh-uh, nah-uh-uh".
+The second verse explains that "Yes means yes; no means no, and I don't wanna go".